How to Change Your Name

 Do I need to be a British citizen?

-No. Anyone who lives in England or Wales can change their name, regardless of nationality or citizenship status.
+No. Anyone who lives in the United Kingdom can change their name, regardless of nationality or citizenship status.

 You can use your deed poll to update documents like your eVisa, UK driving licence, and bank accounts.